wanxian23/ScoringSystem/README.md

 Since it is my first project, my skills might be limited and bad, but it is a huge achievement for me to successfully build a website and connected with a MariaDB DBMS using Xampp.

 I just build the website but didn't actually host it.

+Im sorry that you might failed to run this becuase my SQL file has lost.